ropensci/GSODR/README.md

 Final data format and contents
 ------------------------------

-The *GSODR* package returns data with the following fields/units.
+*GSODR* formatted data include the following fields and units:

 -   **STNID** - Station number (WMO/DATSAV3 number) for the location;